MichaelDieuveuille/vpn-configuration/README.md

   </p>
 <p>

 Before introducing the VPN, the VM’s baseline network configuration was tested.
 Using a web browser, the site <code>whatismyipaddress.com</code> was accessed to identify the VM’s current public IP address and its associated geographic location.
-This served as the “before” snapshot — the IP typically corresponded to the Azure data center region (e.g., Amsterdam or Dublin) where the VM resided.
+This served as the “before” snapshot — the IP typically corresponded to the Azure data center region (e.g., US East 2, Virginia) where the VM resided.

 </p>
 <br />